 We've driven by this place a dozen times and never given it a second thought!
 But I have a feeling from now on it will be a destination whenever we are in the neighborhood.
 They have fabulous smoked anything!
 Pork, chicken, salmon, oysters. etc. with their special BBQ sauce, it's melt in your mouth perfection.
 A little plus is they bring you mini corn muffins and honey as you wait for your meal.
 Windows and outside seating look out on a small waterway that even had Blue Herron to entertain us.
 This place is definitely worth checking out, beats, clam chower!
 Just look for the hot pink building as you just begin to enter Seaside on Hwy 101, just past the 1st stop light "Avenue U" going north on the left hand side.
 Look for the "Flying Pig" flag and big black smokers out front.

-There was Mermaid Mist in the air as we ventured North to Gearhart to our first stop, Pacific Crest Cottage.
+After lunch, the guys went back to the house to play cribbage, guitars and tap naps while "the bad girls" decided to check out the local shops!There was Mermaid Mist in the air as we ventured North to Gearhart to our first stop, Pacific Crest Cottage.
 To our delight we discovered a local artist treasures of the sea "Mermaid Crowns"!
 We couldn't help but try them out for size!
 What fun!
 I think the sea is calling me!

 Check out the shops backyard fire pit!
 What a great use of an old window!